iammdmusa/react-boilarplate/README.md

 ## Coding Style

-This repo follows the StandardJS Style.
+This repo follows the Eslint Style.
 To ensure this, a pre-commit hook is run that uses lint-staged first reformats staged files using Prettier (mainly for line-length) and then runs standard --fix on the reformatted code.
 This ensures that all code that gets committed reads in as similar a way as possible.
-In addition, the usage of an editor extension like vscode-standardjs is recommended.

 ## Last But not least